-Articles are posted in the form of author manuscripts (following peer review, standard ethics checks and article acceptance) and may contain errors and inconsistencies that will not be corrected until the paper has been copyedited, typeset and formatted by our experienced editorial and production teams, and the final version has been published in a journal issue.
-Consequently, there may be textual differences between the accepted author manuscript and the final published version of the paper.
-There may also be differences in the size, quality and format of the figures and tables between the two versions.
-Supplementary material is not normally included as part of the Accepted manuscript.
+Articles are posted in the form of author manuscripts (following peer review and article acceptance), and might contain errors and inconsistencies that will not be corrected until the paper has been copyedited, typeset and formatted by our experienced editorial and production teams, and the final version has been published in an issue.
+Consequently, there will be textual differences between the accepted author manuscript and the final version of the paper.
+There might also be differences in the size, quality and format of the figures and tables.

-The accepted author manuscript remains on the Accepted manuscripts page until the final version of the paper is published in an issue.
-At this point, the paper will move from the Accepted manuscripts page to the issue's Table of Contents and will appear in its final edited form, with page numbers and supplementary material (if available).
+The accepted author manuscript remains on the Accepted manuscripts page until the final version of the paper (version of record) is published in an issue.
+At this point, the paper will move from the Accepted manuscripts page to the issue's Table of Contents.
 A link to the Accepted manuscript version is available from the final version.

 How to cite Accepted manuscripts

 Accepted manuscripts should be cited using the digital object identifier (DOI) as follows:

 Author, A., Author, B. C. and Author, D. E. (2011).
 Title of paper here.
 Dis.
 Model.
 Mech.
 [Epub ahead of print] doi:10.1242/dmm.004002